murolem/ss14-wiki-automations/README.md

 ### Convert source data

-A YML directory from first stop is copied as is.
-Next, a search is performed for yml files.
+A YML directory from copy step is searched for YML files.

-Each found yml file is converted to json on the spot (removing original yml file).
+Each found YML file is converted to JSON and saved to the converted directory under the same path.

+If YML file is empty (including containing only comments), it's saved as an empty array.

 ### Process converted data